interactiveknowledge/imu-api-php/README.md

 # IMu API for PHP #

 At its core, IMu provides a set of Application Programming Interfaces (APIs).
+This is a fork of the original because Drupal needs to use composer and create an autoload and namespace for the OOP classes.

 # Contents